-A few common issues that cause this: all butter recipes (as opposed to those that use part shortening) that are used at room temperature so it melts too quickly; and the oven is too high or too low might also expand the cookies too fast.
+A few common issues that cause this: all-butter recipes (as opposed to those that use part shortening) and a too-high or too-low oven might also expand the cookies too fast.

 It depends on your personal palate.
 The darker the molasses the more bitter the flavor.
 So you have to balance that with the amount of sweetness and spice in your recipe to know which one will work best.

 Not exactly.
 There are three common types: light which is the mildest in flavor and color, dark molasses which is slightly more bitter and dark, and blackstrap which is the deepest colored and most bitter one.

 They look similar but gingersnaps are usually less chewy.
 They might be soft on the inside but crunchier on the outside.
 My favorite recipe for Gingersnap Cookies has an egg in the batter and that creates a different texture.